sahilbishnoi26/AI-Medical-Chatbot/README.md

 # Medical Chatbot with PDF Knowledge

-A Streamlit-based AI-powered chatbot that answers medical-related questions by leveraging knowledge from uploaded medical encyclopedia PDFs.
+A Streamlit-based AI-powered RAG chatbot that answers medical-related questions by leveraging knowledge from uploaded medical encyclopedia PDFs.
 The chatbot processes and indexes the PDF data, enabling accurate and efficient responses.

 ## Features
 - Upload and process medical PDFs to create a vectorized knowledge database.